Kameleoon/fastly-compute-starter-kit/README.md

 ### External Network Calls via Fastly

 Kameleoon Starter Kit uses fetch API which comes from Fastly Compute@Edge instead of standard network APIs.
 That's why JS SDK accepts this fetch API callback on client initialization to override the standard API.
+Note that, fetch API should be passed always along with `configDataFile` to the `KameleoonClient`.

+The `configDataFile` is a JSON representation of feature flags and experiments.
+It contains all the data needed to deliver and track your flag deliveries and experiments.
+This file is fetched outside of JS SDK in starter kit using Fastly Compute@Edge fetch API.
+Thus, it is cached on Fastly with custom `ttl` in seconds.

 ## How to use